Cloticc/discordBot/README.md

 - Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 - Select your application
 - Go to the "Bot" section
+- Copy your Application ID and Public Key
 - Enable the following Privileged Gateway Intents:
+  - PRESENCE INTENT
   - SERVER MEMBERS INTENT
   - MESSAGE CONTENT INTENT